fcntlcc/z/README.md

 =======

 foo/        - sample library.
-env/        - headers defining the enviromment. low/        - the low-level support library. rpc/        - the RPC library tool/       - tools for testing ut/         - the unit tests of the interfaces. experiment/ - code to help making disitions.
+low/        - the low-level support library. rpc/        - the RPC library tool/       - tools for testing beta/       - the libraries in beta version. ut/         - the unit tests of the interfaces. experiment/ - code to help making disitions.